ZackAkil/robo-videographer-app/README.md

 - [x] Access some pixel value from individual frame from camera
 - [x] Get frame in RGB
 - [x] Run simple TensorFlow model
+- [x] Export keras as tf graph for android
 - [ ] Embed simple Tf model in android app
 - [ ] Control arduino with output from tensorflow model
 - [ ] Optimise TF model